retreat-of-tbd/retreat-of-tbd.github.io/faq.md

 ### Where is retreat?

 - Our Retreat location tends to change from year to year.
-For TBD 5 (2025), we will gather at The Big House Lodge, 751 Big House Road, Cle Elum, Washington 98922
+For TBD 5 (2025), we gathered at The Big House Lodge, 751 Big House Road, Cle Elum, Washington 98922

 ----